h3ksi/bounty/00-INTRO/00-TEST_SETUP/README.md

 ## Step3: clean up

-You cen stop this application and clean up pods.
+You can stop this application and clean up pods.

 use `kubectl delete --kubeconfig ~/.kube/config-hek -f 00-demo.yaml`